A brief history of the organ

 When the work is completed, we will have fulfilled our responsibility in terms of our stewardship of the organ and it will be ‘fit for purpose’ for the next two to three generations.

-A series of events to support the appeal will be organised at regular intervals.
+A series of events to support the appeal will be organised at regular intervals and items associated with the appeal will be available for purchase.

 Details will appear in the usual places – we hope that you will give these your full support.